JieJiSS/wx-sequence-prettier/README.md

-This code snippet is written to simplify human-generated text-based sequences.
+This code snippet is written to prettify human-generated text-based sequences.

 example: